CTask1/Sepulcher/docs/README.md

 Sepulcher is compiled using Microsoft Visual C++ (MSVC), which is only available on Windows (as far as I know).
 At this time, building on other operating systems has not been tested and may require modifications.

+## Dependencies

+This project requires at least version 3.12.0 of nlohmann\json.hpp to be present in the include path to build successfully.
+On Windows this should be something like `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\14.42.34433\include`.
+The latest version can be found [here](https://github.com/nlohmann/json/releases).

 ## Windows